 - 1 cup orange juice no sugar added

 - 1/2 cup coconut aminos

 - 2/3 cup gluten free rolled oats or gluten free oat flour or arrowroot flour for Paleo

 - 1/2 teaspoon ginger powder

 - 4 cups broccoli florets

-In a bowl, whisk together the orange juice, apple cider vinegar, coconut aminos, ginger powder and garlic powder then place in the skillet and bring to a boil fro 15 minutes.
+- In a bowl, whisk together the orange juice, chicken broth, coconut aminos, ginger powder and garlic powder then place in the skillet and bring to a boil fro 15 minutes.